Poon choi: Cultural aspects

-If villagers do not hold a Poon choi feast, it means, for example, that a village does not approve of or accept a particular marriage.
+Selecting the ingredients considered the best and most fresh is perceived to be a way of respecting ancestors and expressing the value of hospitality.
+Preparations vary by village and are protected through not sharing with outsiders and by passing on to children.
+The communal dining, not distinguished by class is understood to reflect a value of equality.
+The social meaning of Poon choi feasts being an endorsement is seen when they are not held, for instance, when a marriage is not endorsed.

 Manner of eating

 Traditional Poon choi is served in a big wooden basin.
 There is one on each table and every person at the table takes food from the basin, layer by layer, from the top to the bottom.

 Today, people use 'Gun Fai' (clean chopsticks used to move food from serving basin to personal bowl) to get the food.
-This more hygienic practice allows the diner to pick out particular pieces of food from the bottom of the serving basin as well.
+This allows the diner to pick out particular pieces of food from the bottom of the serving basin as well.
 It is also becoming more acceptable to use these chopsticks to mix and turn over the food.
-Symbolic meanings are attached to this new custom: it causes people to work together, and it is an attempt to encourage fortune and luck coming to them.
+These acts are attached symbolic value: encouraging good fortune and collaboration.